African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 General Appearance and Color Varieties

-As we already know, they have a vivid appearance, and each species have their unique quality.
+As we already know, they have a vivid appearance, and each species has its unique quality.
 If you are raising a fry, then you have to be a little patient to see their color and pattern.
-It depends on specie to specie and can sometimes vary between individuals of the same species as well.
+It depends from species to species and can sometimes vary between individuals of the same species as well.
 It usually takes a year to show color.

 The female Cichlid doesn’t look as attractive as the male ones.
 They usually have a dull appearance and pattern.

-The brightness of color and pattern of Cichlid says a lot about them.
+The brightness of color and pattern of Cichlids say a lot about them.
 Their colors are brightest when they show dominance or aggression and also at the time of mating.
 The brightness also depends on their diet.
 So, if you see the color fading, it can be a signal of poor health.

-The fact that their damaged or lost teeth are replaced in every 100 days makes Cichlid more fascinating.
+Their damaged or lost teeth are replaced every 100 days, which makes Cichlids more fascinating.

 African Cichlids Size